zhangrui231/learcs.site/docs/curriculum-resource/cs61b/homeworks/hw2/faq.md

 The sample standard deviation is undefined.
 We recommend returning Double.NaN but we will not test this case.

-### After the system has percolated, `PercolationVisualizer` colors in light blue all sites connected to open sites on the bottom (in addition to those connected to open sites on the top).
-Is this "backwash" acceptable?
+**After the system has percolated**, `PercolationVisualizer` **colors in light blue all sites connected to open sites on the bottom (in addition to those connected to open sites on the top).
+Is this "backwash" acceptable?**

 While allowing backwash does not strictly conform to the Percolation API, it requires quite a bit of ingenuity to fix and it leads to only a small deduction if you don't.

 ![percolation](/img/cs61b/percolation-backwash.png)

-[//]: # "If you are well and truly stuck, you can read the [hints for solving backwash](hints.md)."

 ### How do I generate a site uniformly at random among all blocked sites for use in `PercolationStats`?